Pharmacodynamics

 – intravenous administration;

-– children under 2.5 years of age (for intramuscular administration).
+– children up to 2.5 years of age (for intramuscular administration).

 With caution

-– in patients with a history of allergy to penicillins (risk of cross-allergic reactions) (see section “Special Precautions”);
+– in patients with a history of allergies to penicillins (risk of developing cross-allergic reactions) (see section “Special instructions”);

-– when used concomitantly with aminoglycosides (see sections “Special Precautions”).
+– when used simultaneously with aminoglycosides (see sections “Special instructions” and “Interaction with other drugs”);

-– in renal insufficiency (see section “Dosage and administration”).
+– for renal failure (see section “Method of administration and dosage”).

 Infectious and parasitic diseases:

 Frequency not known: superinfections.
-As with the administration of other antibiotics, use of cefotaxime, especially prolonged use, may lead to an overgrowth of insensitive microorganisms.
+As with the prescription of other antibiotics, the use of cefotaxime, especially long-term, can lead to excessive growth of non-susceptible microorganisms.
 The patient’s condition should be monitored regularly.
 If superinfection occurs during cefotaxime therapy, appropriate measures should be taken.

-Infrequent: Jarisch-Herxheimer reaction.
-As with the use of other antibiotics, a Jarisch-Herxheimer reaction may develop during the first days of therapy when treating borreliosis.
-There are reports of the occurrence of one or more symptoms after a few weeks of borreliosis treatment: skin rash, itching, fever, leukopenia, increased liver enzyme activity, difficulty in breathing, discomfort in the joints.
+Uncommon: Jarisch-Herxheimer reaction.
+As with the use of other antibiotics, when treating borreliosis, the development of a Jarisch-Herxheimer reaction is possible during the first days of therapy.
+There are reports of the occurrence of one or more symptoms after a few weeks of treatment for borreliosis: skin rash, itching, fever, leukopenia, increased activity of liver enzymes, difficulty breathing, discomfort in the joints.

 Nervous system disorders:

-Prevalence unknown: headache, dizziness, encephalopathy (e.g., impaired consciousness, impaired motor activity).
+Frequency unknown: headache, dizziness, encephalopathy (eg, impaired consciousness, impaired motor activity).

 Skin disorders: